openhwgroup/cva6/docs/01_cva6_user/RISCV_Instructions_RVZcmp.rst

 ---------------------------------------

 Zcmp belongs to group of extensions called RISC-V Code Size Reduction Extension (Zc*).
 Zc* has become the superset of Standard C extension adding more 16-bit instructions to the ISA.
-Zcmp includes 16-bit macro instructions, PUSH/POP and double move, which resue the encoding for c.fsdsp instruction.
+Zcmp includes 16-bit macro instructions, PUSH/POP and double move, which reuse the encoding for c.fsdsp instruction.
 All the Zcmp instructions require at least standard C extension support as pre-requisite, along with Zca extension.

 - **CM.PUSH**: Compressed Push